nuxeo-sandbox/nuxeo-slack/README.md

 # Features

-This plugin contains an [automation operation](https://github.com/nuxeo-sandbox/nuxeo-slack/blob/master/nuxeo-slack-core/src/main/java/org/nuxeo/labs/slack/automation/SendSlackNotificationOp.java) to post messages on Slack.
-To access the automation operation, you need to add the **Nuxeo Slack Integration** package in the **Application Definition** menu of your Nuxeo Studio project.
-The automation operation is visible in the `Notification` category.
+This plugin contains two automation operations.

+## Post message

-The operation takes three parameters:
+The [Notification.SendSlackNotification](https://github.com/nuxeo-sandbox/nuxeo-slack/blob/master/nuxeo-slack-core/src/main/java/org/nuxeo/labs/slack/automation/SendSlackNotificationOp.java) operation takes three parameters:
 * `channel`: the channel name where to post.
 Ignored if the nuxeoUsername parameter is used
 * `nuxeoUsernames`: a list of nuxeo usernames.
 For each user, the email address must be set in the user profile in Nuxeo and must be the same as the user's email in the target slack workspace
 * `message`: the message to post
+* `blocks`: json string containing a message built with the [Block Kit UI framework](https://api.slack.com/block-kit)

+## Upload File

+The [Slack.UploadFile](https://github.com/nuxeo-sandbox/nuxeo-slack/blob/master/nuxeo-slack-core/src/main/java/org/nuxeo/labs/slack/automation/UploadFileOp.java) takes a blob as the input and returns a String Blob containing a [slack file object](https://api.slack.com/types/file)

 # Known limitations
 This plugin is a work in progress.